 How to invest with Mintos

-There are several ways to invest with Mintos.
+There are three main ways to invest with Mintos.

 The first way is to invest directly in loans.
 You can browse through all available loans.
 You can filter loans by risk, currency, loan originator, and country.
 You can invest either in the primary market or the secondary market.
 The primary market is loans directly from borrowers.
 The secondary market is where investors sell back loans to other investors.

 The second way to invest is with the Auto Invest feature.
 You can create rules that will select loans to invest in.
 Then, the platform will invest automatically in those loans.
 It is the way I have been investing in Mintos since the beginning.
 If you do that, make sure to select loans according to your risk profile.

 The last way is the Invest & Access feature.
 This the most recent way to invest in Mintos.
 It is an entirely automated way of investing.
 It is very similar to a fund.
 You put some money into the fund, and it is directly invested in available loans.
 It is the easiest way to invest.
 It is also the way that you can get your money back in the easiest way.
 However, you can only get the money from loans that are not late.
 So you may have to wait 60 days for the buyback guarantee to act.